Rishat22/CreateCustomAllocatorAndVector/README.md

-# CreateCustomAllocatorAndVector
+# custom allocator

-In the course of the work, a custom distributor and a custom container (vector) will be created.
+1. Creating a custom allocator
+2. Creating a custom container